-Installation: The Bridge Router software is factoryinstalled in the flash memory of the Brouter.
+Installation: The Distributed Routing software is factory-installed in the flash memory of the Brouter.
 Upgrades are performed with the TFTP protocol either locally or remotely over any supported interface.
-The software is provided on a CDROM in ISO 9660 format for DOS /Windows, OpenVMS AXP, and Digital UNIX platforms.
+The software is provided on a CD-ROM in ISO 9660 format for DOS/Windows, OpenVMS AXP, and Digital UNIX platforms.
 Any system that supports IP and TFTP can serve as the load host.

-For reloads when there is no valid software image in the flash memory of the Brouter, loading is supported by BOOTP/TFTP code in the Brouter PROM over the Ethernet, Token Ring, and PPP and Serial Line Protocol interfaces.
+For reloads when there is no valid software image in the flash memory of the Brouter, loading is supported by BOOTP/TFTP code in the Brouter PROM.
 The load host may be either local or remote.